Luau: A Feast with a Side of Culture

 A warm lei greeting on your arrival

-You get your first taste of tradition right off the bat, when you first arrive at your luau.
-Visitors are presented with a lei—made from fresh flowers, kukui nuts, or even small shells—as a means of welcoming you and as a show of affection.
+You get your first taste of tradition right off the bat when you first arrive at your luau.
+Visitors are presented with a lei made from fresh flowers, kukui nuts, or even small shells.
+This is meant to welcome you and as a show of affection.
 People in Hawaii tend to be very warm and friendly, eager to welcome you to their party.
-Refusing a lei, even if you do so politely, is considered disrespectful, and so is removing it in the presence of the person you received it from.
-If you’re allergic to the flowers in your lei, it’s acceptable to remove it discreetly.
+Refusing a lei, even if you do so politely, is considered disrespectful.
+As is removing it in the presence of the person you received it from.
+If you’re allergic to the flowers in your lei, it’s acceptable to remove them discreetly.
 Otherwise, it’s a courtesy to keep it on as a show of respect.

 Olelo Hawaii – The Hawaiian Language

 There’s a very good chance that you’re going to be hearing some unfamiliar words during your luau.
-It’s easy to forget that, while the Hawaiian Islands are part of the United States, long before joining the union they were inhabited by settlers from across the Pacific.
 Over the centuries, a unique Polynesian language grew that is still used today in many situations, both social and private.
-In fact, both English and Hawaiian are official languages here.
+Both English and Hawaiian are the official languages of Hawaii.

 The Activities

-Before you find yourself in the buffet line, at many luaus, most luaus offer the chance to participate in various hands-on activities.
+Many luaus, most luaus offer the chance to participate in various hands-on activities.
 These aren’t just mindless ways to keep you entertained before dinner is served.
-Most luau activities are deeply rooted in Hawaiian tradition, whether it be learning a few steps of hula or making leis.
-If you decide to take part in these and other luau activities, be sure to approach them with respect and a desire to learn.
+Most luau activities reflect Hawaiian traditions, whether it’s learning a few steps of hula or making leis.
+If you take part in these luau activities, be sure to approach them with respect and a desire to learn.

 The Food